 - Am I allocating time to ‘digest’ what I am learning?

 - Can I commit to how I will convert my new perspectives into action?

 - How can I share what I’m discovering?

-Below are books that I would suggest to enrich your perspectives on leadership, management, personal growth, and employee engagement.
+The bookcase below contains books I would suggest to enrich your perspectives on leadership, management, personal growth, and employee engagement.
 Take time, pick one up, broaden your perspectives, and consider action steps — it is time well spent.

 - Beverly Kaye / Sharon Jordan Evans are experts in Employee Engagement.
 To discover practical actions to increase employee satisfaction through engagement – Love ‘EM or Lose ‘EM is a wonderful resource.

-- If you are wanting to focus on organizational health – Patrick Lencioni has the recipe for how a leader can ensure their foundation of trust exists and flourishes for their teams, these books are practical, clear, and results are sustainable.
+- If you are wanting to focus on organizational health – Patrick Lencioni has the recipe for how a leader can ensure their foundation of trust exists and flourishes, and is sustained for their teams.
+These books are practical, clear, and results are long-lasting.

 - Do you enjoy cold calling?
 We know, nobody does.
 Joanne Black, the author of No More Cold Calling, wrote the most influential book on sales excellence.
 You will never think of relationship selling the same.

 - Level 5 Leadership?
 If that is an interest of yours – Jim Collins is at the front of the room when leaders are ready to embrace true humility and lead – his visions are crucial.